Planning to buy a lot and build your own Park Home (AKA Chalet)?

 13: Painting Contractor for sealing decks, stairs, and skirting: $1,800 - $4,000 depending on size of unit, number of coats, and quality of Stain.

 14. Has the Water Riser been replaced by the previous owner?
 The infrastructure in the park for sites 1-248 is approximately 32 years old.
 The HOA has found that the original construction for the water risers on lots 1-248 consists of different metals at the connection point (about 8-10 feet below ground) which will eventually cause a failure at the connection point and a subsequent underground water leak.
-The estimated cost to replace the water riser is around $4,500 +/- and can vary depending on access to the Riser, soils, landscaping, electrical pedestal, underground cables and pipes, etc.
+As per TROA's new rule: Expenditures to maintain long-term viability of the water, sewer and electric service lines from the mains is the responsibility of the Association.
+This includes water feed lines to the riser, through the fittings at the riser, electric lines to the electric meter in the pedestal, and sewer lines to where the site sewer line connects to the feed or main sewer lines.
+The expenditures for maintenance,

 All Park Models, Cabins, Chalets and Colorado Rooms entering the resort must be built to meet the Colorado Division Of Housing standards or other standards acceptable to Summit County, which are applicable for that type of unit.
 Proof of this standard shall be an RPTIA Seal, ANSI Certification Seal, Colorado Division Of Housing Seal or the equivalent seal from a regulatory agency acceptable to Summit County, or plans certified by a State of Colorado licensed engineer.